Hakka walled village

-A Hakka walled village (围龙屋) is a large multi-family communal living structure that is designed to be easily defensible.
+A Hakka walled village (围龙屋 (圍龍屋)) is a large multi-family communal living structure that is designed to be easily defensible.
 This building style is unique to the Hakka people found in southern China.
 Walled villages are typically designed for defensive purposes and consist of one entrance and no windows at the ground level.

 History

 The Hakka were originally immigrants from northern China who settled in the southern provinces.
 From the 17th century onwards, population pressures drove them more and more into conflict with their neighbours (called punti in Cantonese).
 As rivalry for resources turned to armed warfare, the Hakka began building communal living structures designed to be easily defensible.
 These houses, sometimes called tulou 土楼, were often round in shape and internally divided into many compartments for food storage, living quarters, ancestral temple, armoury etc. The largest houses covered over 40000 m2 and it is not unusual to find surviving houses of over 10000 m2.